dorin-ionita/StudentOrganizer/Readme.txt

 8.butonul de addTask adauga in baza de date:D
 9.fixed the refresh button so that it refreshes properly, getting the
 	new schedule list.
+10.fixed the refresh button so that after refresh I can go the day
+	after and the day before

 *dupa refresh nu mai merg zilele inainte si inapoi *adauga icon